evmts/tevm-monorepo/bundler-packages/config/CONTRIBUTING.md

 bun lint && bun format
 ```

-The linter used is rome not prettier or eslint
+The linter used is biome not prettier or eslint

 #### Generating docs